Are you looking for snowboard bindings? In this article we tell you more about the types of bindings and what to look out for when buying.

 Content overview

 Snowboard bindings are an essential part of your snowboard setup.
 There are various types of snowboard bindings on the market, each with their own characteristics.
-Below, we will guide you through choosing the right snowboard bindings.
+Below, we will help you to pick snowboard bindings which fits your needs.

-Let's start with the different binding systems that determine how you secure your snowboard boots in the bindings.
+Let's start with the different type of binding systems that determine how you secure your boots in the bindings.
 There are four types of snowboard bindings, each with their own system:

 Straps